British Basketball League

-The 10 member franchises of the BBL jointly own the league and a chairman is elected by the teams to oversee league operations.
-The head offices are located in Leicester where the country's oldest team the Leicester Riders are also based.
+The BBL operated as a franchise model where each member team is located within a separate franchise area.
+Most recently (in 2023/24), the League featured 10 member franchises from England and Scotland who jointly own the organisation and a chairman was elected by the teams to oversee operations.
+The League offices were located in Leicester where the country's oldest team, the Leicester Riders, is also based.